microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/in-proc-extensions.md

 Traditionally, such services are consumed through either [MEF](https://docs.microsoft.com/en-us/visualstudio/extensibility/managed-extensibility-framework-in-the-editor) or the [AsyncServiceProvider](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.shell.asyncserviceprovider).
 A VisualStudio.Extensibility extender is instead encouraged to leverage [.NET depedency injection](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection).

-The `MefInjection<TService>` and `AsyncServiceProviderInjection<TService, TInterface>` classes (both from the `Microsoft.VisualStudio.Extensibility` namespace) allow to consume the Visual Studio SDK's services by simply adding them to the constructor of a class that is instantiated through dependency injection (like a command, tool window or extension part).
+The `MefInjection<TService>` and `AsyncServiceProviderInjection<TService, TInterface>` classes (both from the `Microsoft.VisualStudio.Extensibility.VSSdkCompatibility` namespace) allow to consume the Visual Studio SDK's services by simply adding them to the constructor of a class that is instantiated through dependency injection (like a command, tool window or extension part).

 The example below shows how the `DTE2` and `IBufferTagAggregatorFactoryService` services can be added to a command.